VietOpenCPS/payment/docs/Payment-API.md

 * updateCard: Update a stored card
 * deleteCard: Delete a stored card

-All connector methods take an `Map<String, Object>` of parametters as an argument.
+All connector methods take an `Map<String, Object>` of parametters as an argument and return Payment Request object.
 Each connector differs in which parameters are required, and the connector will throw InvalidRequestException if you omit any required parameters.

-All gateways will accept a subset of these options:
+All connectors will accept a subset of these options:
 * card: The credit card object
 * token: The merchant token of connector
 * amount: Amount on the customers card